 We’re sure you’ll find all sorts of use for the Phoenix.
 Many buyers we heard from used it for camping trips, to charge phones, laptops, radios, and other mobile essentials.
 It’s also popular among HAM radio operators, since it’s self-contained and can be operated from a vehicle or outpost.
 Camper-dwellers said it was a very useful tool for getting some creature comforts, like running a fan or a speaker system.

 It charges quickly.
 This unit uses micro-crystalline panels, like the Renova Start Kit we’ve already looked at.
-Previous buyers said it charged fully in about 6-8 hours, depending on sunlight conditions.
-Under full sunlight, many buyers said they could operate radio equipment and other devices continuously without running into trouble.
+It can charge fully in about 6-8 hours, depending on sunlight conditions.
+Under full sunlight, you ought to be able to operate radio equipment and other devices continuously without running into trouble.
 It works equally well indoors or outdoors, as long as it’s in sunlight.

 Everything you need is in the box.
 No exceptions, unless you’re planning to use it with extra panels every time.
 The Phoenix has the panels, connectors, wiring, plugs, and everything else all in the case.
 You won’t need any adaptors or extra accessories to use it.
 There’s also an emergency LED light built in, if you should need to attract attention for help in an emergency.

 It’s designed for the 21st century.
 There are 4 ports for charging mobile devices with USB connectors.
 Inside, the inverter runs on a pure sine wave system, so you never have to worry about damaging delicate and expensive tech gear.
 Lesser inverters can zap your $500 phone in a heartbeat, so this is a big advantage.
 A full charge on the Phoenix can charge an iPhone about 30 times.

 Plus, there are LCD readouts on the Phoenix so you always know what’s what.
 It’s an excellent choice for getting your communications systems up and running in a pinch or in the woods, no matter whether you’re using a HAM radio or a smartphone.